OpenDGPS/RTKLIB/README.md

 A optimzed Version of the RTKLIB by reaplcement of some/most time consuming calculations with VHDL logic for the PL of a Xilinx Zynq 7020.

 All core position calculations are in src/rtkpos.c.
 The most interesting starting point to optimize is obviously udbias().
-Based on the findings at [rtklibexplorer](https://rtklibexplorer.wordpress.com/2016/03/13/improving-rtklib-solution-phase-bias-sum-error/) there is a lot of room for improvements.
+Based on the findings at [rtklibexplorer](https://rtklibexplorer.wordpress.com/2016/03/13/improving-rtklib-solution-phase-bias-sum-error/) there is a lot of room for improvements. (@rtklibexplorer also have some demos to a basic understanding of the famous RTKLIB)

 In udbias() you will find nested for loops with different calculations and checks.
 In every loop sdobs() (single-differenced observable) will called six times.
 Also the macro SQR (defined as x * y) will be called.